 By providing these girls with the guidance and resources they need, GEM empowers girls to own their futures long after high school graduation.

 In 2015, GEM received a grant to work with University of Toronto’s Department of Social Work to evaluate the effectiveness of the GEM program.
 Since then, we have been studying the impact that mentorship has in GEMgirls’ lives based on measurements made at the beginning and end of the program.

-In 2015 we received a grant to work with University of Toronto’s Department of Social Work to evaluate the effectiveness of our program.
-The research shows that the quality of mentor/mentee relationship had a statistically significant positive effect on goal orientation, stress coping ability, confidence, and self-perception.
-The research also indicated significant differences in the program participants’ level of confidence based on measurements at two different time intervals.
+The 2016-15 UofT research shows that the quality of the mentor/mentee relationship has a statistically significant positive effect on goal orientation, preparedness for the job market, and stress level reduction.
+The study also indicated significant differences in the program participants’ level of confidence and self-perceptions.

 We Need Your Support